 If you’re working with CRM systems, Apatar is an open source ETL that connects to MySQL.
 It moves and synchronizes customer data between your own systems and third-party applications.
 Apatar can transform and integrate large, complex customer datasets.
 The Apatar download saves time and resources by leveraging built-in app-integration tools and reusing mapping schemas that you create.
 Even non-developers can work with Apatar’s user-friendly drag-and-drop UI.
 No programming, design or coding is required with this cost-saving but powerful data migration tool that makes CRM work easier.

-KETL is an open source ETL tool with that features a built-in scheduler, so you don’t have to use any third-party tools.
+KETL is an open source ETL tool that features a built-in scheduler, so you don’t have to use any third-party tools.
 KETL is XML-based and works with MySQL to develop and deploy complex ETL transformation projects that need scheduling.
 With the KETL API, you can execute more job types than just the three that basic KETL supports: SQL, XML and OS.

 OpenMRS is an ETL tool that features predictive modeling by tracking historical data across multiple platforms.
 It runs queries on the data you select from a MySQL database and then transmits it to an Apache Hive data warehouse.
 Hive analyzes the data and gives you the results.
 OpenMRS can help healthcare agencies and other entities that need fast, internal analysis of complex, sensitive data.
 The MySQL/Hive combination can only do ETL in real time.
 You can get auto login and scheduling with the OpenMRS API.